-During the years ended December 31, 2020 and 2019, the Company acquired equity shares of its Ultimate Parent, which were then provided to employees of Conopco of \$63.9 million and \$76.3 million, respectively.
+During the years ended December 31, 2021 and 2020, the Company acquired equity shares of its Ultimate Parent, which were then provided to employees of Conopco of \$28 million and \$63.9 million, respectively.
 The contribution of such amounts is not recovered from Conopco, and as such, is treated as an increase in the Company's investment in Conopco.
-In addition, there were related taxes on the share based compensation plans in the amount of \$89 thousand and \$835 thousand for the years ended December 31, 2020 and 2019, respectively.
-In addition, during the years ended December 31, 2020 and 2019, the Company generated income tax receivables of \$106.9 million and \$130.1 million, respectively, which are used to offset income taxes payable by Conopco in the Company's consolidated income tax returns.
+In addition, there were related taxes on the share based compensation plans in the amount of \$1.9 million and \$89 thousand for the years ended December 31, 2021 and 2020, respectively.
+In addition, during the years ended December 31, 2021 and 2020, the Company generated income tax receivables of \$78.5 million and \$106.9 million, respectively, which are used to offset income taxes payable by Conopco in the Company's consolidated income tax returns.
 These income tax receivables are not recovered from Conopco, and as such are treated as increases to the Company's investment in Conopco.

-During the year ended December 31, 2020 and 2019, the Company received dividends totaling \$4.2 billion and \$600 million from Conopco, respectively.
+During the year ended December 31, 2021 there were no dividends received.
+During the year ended December 31, 2020 the Company received dividends totaling \$4.2 billion.